Working with Us

 About You

-To be considered as a Project Co-ordinator, you will need:
+To be considered as a PhD Student, you will need:

-So, if you want to join Social Care Wales as a Project Co-ordinator, please apply via the button shown.
+So, if you’d like to join us as a PhD Student, please apply via the button shown.
 This vacancy is being advertised by Webrecruit.
 The services advertised by Webrecruit are those of an Employment Agency.

 Function